-Eviosys Packaging Switzerland operates the website eviosys.com, on its own behalf and on behalf of its affiliated companies.
-Eviosys Packaging Switzerland GmbH is responsible for collecting, processing and using your personal data in compliance with the applicable data protection laws.
+Eviosys Packaging Switzerland and its subsidiaries (« Eviosys ») are responsible for collecting, processing and using your personal data in compliance with the applicable data protection laws.

 The contact details of our data protection officer are: Laurent Watteaux, email@example.com.